Medvedev makes early exit after Wimbledon meltdown

 But there was no respite for the former world number one.

-"I was surprised by his level... there was not much I could do," Medvedev told reporters.
+"I was surprised by his level... there was not much I could do better," Medvedev told reporters.

+"Every shot that I played today, even good shots, he had an answer.
+Today, he barely missed.
+When you're on fire, everything goes in.

+"Whatever I did on the court, it was not bothering him too much.
+Everything he did was tough for me to play.
+I fought.
+I

 While spectators took shade under umbrellas, large-brimmed hats, newspapers and any other makeshift item they could grab to block out the burning sun, the only respite the players got was a 10-minute break at the end of the third set with Wimbledon's heat rule coming into force as the temperature soared above 32 degrees Celsius.